mribica/mribica.github.com/_posts/2012-11-24-blogging-with-jekyll-and-github.markdown

 ---
 layout: post
-title: "Blogging with Jekyll and github"
+title: "Blogging for hackers with Jekyll and github"
 ---

-# Blogging for with Jekyll and github
+# Blogging for hackers with Jekyll and github

 ## Create github page